Roswell Conspiracies: Aliens, Myths and Legends: Alien races

-Fusion Breed: Not an alien race per se, but a hybrid created by crossing Shadoen DNA with earthling ants.
-By using ants as the subject of the experience, a large number of hybrids could be born by means of the ant queen, though most of them were wiped out by Logan on Episode 8 - Fusion Breed.
+Fusion Breed: Not an alien race per se, but a hybrid created by crossing Shadoen DNA with earth fire ants.
+By using ants as the subject of the experiment, a large number of hybrids could be born by means of a single ant queen, though most of them were wiped out by Logan thanks to being given some suspiciously, timely ammunition by Rinaker in Episode 8 - Fusion Breed.
 However, they were not completely obliterated and a few eggs were used to recreate the experiment.
 The hatchlings were then frozen in stasis in the Omega Level alongside Walter Logan and were released in an attempt by Rinaker to prevent the Logans from escaping.
 However, they were drown by sea water when Nick flooded the prison.

 Golem: Creatures of living stone.
 The Conduit alien resistance is currently led by a Golem named Chauf.

 I.E.D Units: A humanoid robotic assassin constructed by the Shadoen.
 It is designed to infiltrate any known fortress, execute a designated biological target and its offspring, and detonate to ensure all traces of it and its victims are wiped out, hence the acronym.
 In addition to possessing active camouflage, the ability to fire lasers, regeneration, limb morphing, and tracking down targets with a long range biological scanner, it is practically indestructible.
 After Walter Logan was kidnapped 22 years ago, an IED unit was discovered and apparently targeting Nick Logan (though its actual target was Rinaker - whether it was intended to kill Wraith or the original Rinaker is unknown).
 It was disable by straining its power core from continuous week-long combat with an extremely high casualty rate as a result.
 Years later, it was unintentionally activated by Sh'lainn and Nick before wreaking havoc in the bunker and ultimately being forced to self-destruct by Sh'lainn overloading its reactor.

 Fauns: A race of green or white-furred anthropomorphic goats.
 Unlike their legendary counterparts, female pans exist and the race is not as hedonistic as in Greek myths, such as engaging in marriage and raising families.

 Kachina: A mysterious and musical race, the Kachina, along with another benevolent being called the Spider Woman, reside in a parallel universe slightly out of sync with our own.
 Physically, they resemble four armed and cloaked humanoids with heads that can be described as a mix between a moth and a bird.
 They form a central part in the lives of Trueblood's tribe, a fictional Pueblo tribe known as the Chirauc, and send rain whenever the chief requests for it in the vision cave.
-The Lycanthrope attempted to capture one for a mysterious benefactor, and then eradicate the rest in Ep 33: Rain.
+The Lycanthrope attempted to capture one for a mysterious benefactor, and then eradicate the rest in Episode 33 - Rain.